the-overdriven/tibiascape-wiki/README.md

 - 05:45 CET (Central European Time)

 ## Is there a shared xp bonus in party?
-- yes, 25% per vocation
+- yes, 25% per vocation, have to right click on yourself and choose "Enable shared xp"

 ## MC allowed?
 - no